Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * **Lists** are similar to sequences but have different algorithms to explore them.
   * Specific iterators for sequences and maps.

-Most collections follow value semantics: their  instances are the actual collections, not **handles** to a collection.
-Only  arrays and sequences may also be manipulated by handle, and therefore shared.

-Each collection directly used as an argument in Open CASCADE Technology public syntax is instantiated in an OCCT component using the corresponding generic class in package
-<i> TCollection</i>, by means of compiling the CDL declaration of the instance.
-Thus OCCT generic classes require compilation of definitions in the CDL language and therefore can only be instantiated in WOK.

-If you do not use CDL in your project (CDL compilation under WOK is necessary to instantiate any generic Collection from package <i>TCollection</i>), then you should use the Collections defined in <i> NCollection</i> package.
-It contains definitions of the same generic collection classes described above, but in a form of C++ templates.
-Therefore, to instantiate any collection type no additional support is required beyond the ANSI C++ compiler.

 @subsubsection occt_fcug_3_1_2 Generic general-purpose Aggregates

 #### TCollection_Array1